 Table 2 - GMPEs used in the NAF model.

 Hazard curves were computed with the OQ engine for peak ground acceleration (PGA) and spectral acceleration (SA) at 0.2s, 0.5s, 1.0s, and 2s.
-The computation was performed on a grid of 87551 sites (spaced at approximately 10 km) with reference soil conditions corresponding to a shear wave velocity in the upper 30 meters (Vs30) of 760-800 m/s.
+The computation was performed on a grid of 87551 sites (spaced at approximately 10 km) with reference site conditions corresponding to a shear wave velocity in the upper 30 meters (Vs30) of 760-800 m/s.
 Hazard curves are shown for some selected sites in Figure 5.

 Figure 5 - Example of hazard curves calculated at different spectral periods for two main North African capitals.